 Please see the bibliography section for a list of publications by Robert Bruce on the Lacandon.

-Ed Elsner was born in Chicago in 1941 but spent most of his childhood in Wisconsin.
-Throughout his childhood he developed an interest in the Native Americans of North, Central and South America and hoped to travel abroad someday.
-During his time at college Ed contracted polio, which left him confined to a wheelchair, but he returned to school and graduated from the University of Illinois at Urbana Champaign with a major in English (Scher Thomae 1997:15).
+Ed Elsner was born in Chicago in 1941, but spent most of his childhood in Wisconsin.
+Throughout his childhood he developed an interest in the Native Americans of North, Central, and South Americas, and hoped to travel abroad someday.
+During his time at college, Ed contracted polio, which left him confined to a wheelchair, but he returned to school and graduated from the University of Illinois at Urbana-Champaign with a major in English (Scher Thomae 1997:15).